AndelaOSP/art-dashboard/docs/best_practices/conventions.md

 When doing the actual refactoring:
 - Some of the newly created components will have their own containers that retrieves the props from the redux store, in order to limit the number of props being passed from one component to another
 - Some of the newly created components will be scrapped off, as there are existing components with that functionality.
 For example, the `TableFooter` component can be replaced by the [PaginationComponent](https://github.com/AndelaOSP/art-dashboard/blob/develop/src/components/common/PaginationComponent.jsx)
+- Some of the newly created components will be refactored again to create components that have a single responsibility